digiexchris/SurfaceGrinderAutomaton/readme.md

 ### MCU
 The basic control is provided by an rp2040 (raspberry pi pico) with the following pin usage

-Simple automation for a manual surface grinder

-## Hardware
-### MCU
-The basic control is provided by an rp2040 (raspberry pi pico) with the following pin usage

 | Pin Number | PINMUX | Use |
 |------------|---|-----|
 | USB        | Serial | Debug Console |